Written by: Mick Simmons, MD

 - Key takeaway points

-There are mainly three stages of harvesting Chaga: Searching – Harvesting-drying – preparing.
+There is mainly three stages of harvesting Chaga: Searching – Harvesting-drying – preparing.

 First of all, if you plan to find Chaga by yourself, do it right.
 There are some things you need to know before harvesting Chaga.

 Let’s take it step-by-step.

 Chapter #1 – Finding Chaga